 Regulations for HAW Hamburg employees

-To reduce interpersonal contact as much as possible, office-based work should continue to be carried out from home wherever possible.
-If this is not possible, the presence of several people in an office must be avoided.
-Where necessary, alternating shifts or separate teams should be implemented.
+To reduce interpersonal contact as much as possible, office-based work should continue to be carried out from home where possible.
+The deciding factor for home-office agreements is that it is possible to perform the necessary tasks from home.

 Professors are requested to agree upon appropriate measures with their department head.

 As an alternative to home office, alternating shifts or separate teams can be organised to enable the completion of tasks in the particular unit.

 <p>The majority of HAW Hamburg employees are currently working from home.
 The Occupational Health Management team has compiled information for HAW Hamburg staff about the challenges and stresses of working from home.</p>

 <p>You can find concrete tips for staying healthy and taking care of yourself and one another in this unusual time on the <u>Beschäftigtenportal </u>under 'Gesundes Home-Office' (in German only).</p>

 What work arrangements are currently in place for employees with pre-existing health conditions or disabilities?
 (Updated: 9 November 2020)